santynaren/santynaren/README.md

 <br />
 Here are some ideas to get you started:

-- 🔭 I’m currently working on React Apps Development
+- 🔭 I’m currently working on React and React Native Apps Development
 - 🌱 I’m currently learning to contribute in Open Source
 - 👯 I’m looking to collaborate on Javascript Libraries
 - 🤔 I’m looking for help with AWS Advanced tips